San Diego Nursing Home Wrongful Death Lawyers

 - Parents or siblings of the deceased, in certain circumstances

-- Minor children who resided in the household of the deceased and depended on the individual for financial support
+- Minor children who resided in the household of the deceased and depended on that person for financial support

-- Others who would be entitled to the deceased victim’s property under California’s law of intestate
+- Others entitled to the deceased’s property under California’s law of intestate succession

 What Constitutes Wrongful Death in a Nursing Home?